GrowingPaigns/Unity-2D-Platformer-Prototype/README.md

           - [x] Player Detection triggers chase parameters.
             - enemy ignores terrain changes and chases after the player (does not jump gaps)
         - [x] **🏹 Automated Attacks:**
-          - [X] When player is in range, enemy plays special attack animation
+          - [X] When a player is in range, the enemy plays a special attack animation
-            - while attack is on cooldown, enemy simply charges the player
+            - while the attack is on cooldown, enemy simply charges the player
         - [x] **💔 Health States:**
-          - [X] enemy has 2 health states, injured, and not injured, with coresponding animations for each state
+          - [X] enemy has 2 health states, injured, and not injured, with corresponding animations for each state

 - [x] **Environment:**
   - **🏕️ Basic Tile Map:**